 Anchored along the Cape Fear Riverfront, the massive USS North Carolina is a historic battleship that had an impressive run in World War II.
 Put into service in 1940, and earning 15 battle stars during its tenure – more than any other battleship during the war – the vessel currently serves as a living history museum, with original engine rooms, galleys, and decks transferred into real-life historical exhibits.

-Expanding for 67 acres, the Arlie Gardens were once a private garden landscape for the Pembroke Family in the early 1900s, but today, the site is one of the Wilmington area’s most beloved attractions.
-Visitors can stroll through stunning gardens while admiring original historic outbuildings and structures, as well as ancient “residents” including the roughly 500-year-old oak tree named the Arlie Oak.
+Expanding for 67 acres, the Airlie Gardens were once a private garden landscape for the Pembroke Family in the early 1900s, but today, the site is one of the Wilmington area’s most beloved attractions.
+Visitors can stroll through stunning gardens while admiring original historic outbuildings and structures, as well as ancient “residents” including the roughly 500-year-old oak tree named the Airlie Oak.

 Wilmington Railroad Museum